fikrilal/biometric-core-backend/docs/biometric/security.md

 When needed, integrate FIDO metadata and implement:

-- Allowlist/denylist of authenticators per tenant.
+- Allowlist/denylist of authenticators.
 - Minimum security requirements (e.g., platform authenticators only, hardware keys only).
-- Stronger policies for specific high‑risk tenants or regions.
+- Stronger policies for specific high‑risk environments or regions.

-These controls should be driven by configuration and/or tenant policies, not hard‑coded.
+These controls should be driven by configuration and/or policy settings, not hard‑coded.

 ## Challenges & Redis Storage